-In reviewing the approach to market definition which the Commission has adopted in Decisions relating to abuse of dominance cases, the Study Team has examined six key Article 102 TFEU cases,166 which have been adopted both before and after the publication of the Relevant Markets Recommendation of 2014.
+In reviewing the approach to market definition which the Commission has adopted in Decisions relating to abuse of dominance cases, the Study Team has examined six key Article 102 TFEU cases, which have been adopted both before and after the publication of the Relevant Markets Recommendation of 2014.

-166 These cases are: Deutsche Telekom, Commission Decision (Case COMP 37.451, 37.578, 37.579), Case T-271/03 [2008], Case C-280/08 P [2010]; Téléfonica, Commission Decision (Case COMP/38784) Case T-398/07, Spain v.
+These cases are: Deutsche Telekom, Commission Decision (Case COMP 37.451, 37.578, 37.579), Case T-271/03 [2008], Case C-280/08 P [2010]; Téléfonica, Commission Decision (Case COMP/38784) Case T-398/07, Spain v.
 Commission; actions brought 10 September 2007 (C269/55) and 31 October 2007 (C8/17); appeals from Commission Decision COMP/38.784 - Téléfonica, OJ 2008, C8315; Case T-336/07, Téléfonica and Téléfonica de España v.
 Commission, Judgment of 29 March 2012 (ECLI:EU:T:2012:172); Decision 2012/C 138/22 (29 March 2012); Case C-295/12 P Téléfonica v Commission (ECLI:EU:C:2014:2062); Wanadoo Interactive, Case COMP/38.233; CFI Case T-340/03 (16 January 2007) (ECLI:EU:T:2007:22); ECJ Case C-202/07 (2 April 2009); Case C-52/09, Konkurrensverket v TeliaSonera AB) (2.04.2011); Judgment of 17 February 2011 (ECLI:EU:C:2010:483); Case COMP/39.525,

 The technological landscape in the telecommunications sector in the period leading to 2014 differed to a significant extent from the capabilities available today, which in general has led to a smaller number of relevant markets being assessed than appeared in the original Commission Relevant Market Recommendation or in the merger control review decisions discussed.
 The Study Team has focused on a total of six different product markets that the Commission has identified in relation to abuse of dominance findings.
 This figure, when compared to the much larger number of identified potential product markets under a merger analysis, can be explained by virtue of the fact that the Commission is required to examine a much wider range of markets in a merger analysis, especially by contrast to the very focused nature of a complaint lodged under Article 102 TFEU, built upon existing historical fact pattern.
-Of the six product markets that have been identified in the six abuse of dominance for a fact and four are retail markets.
-The product markets that have been identified in the six abuse of dominance findings and four are retail markets.
-The product markets that have been identified in the six abuse of dominance findings and four are retail markets.
-The product markets that have been identified in the six abuse of dominance fixed access-related services to telecommunications networks.
+Of the six product markets involved, two are wholesale markets and four are retail markets.
+The product markets that have been identified in the six abuse of dominance Decisions concern exclusively data-related services rather than voice services, in particular fixed access-related services to telecommunications networks.

-At the wholesale level, the Commission in its assessment has defined a market for wholesale fixed network/broadband access, and a wholesale market for fixed (physical) network infrastructure access.167 At the retail level, the Commission has identified a retail market for fixed narrowband, a retail fixed broadband market for tailor-made solutions for large corporations, a retail market for broadband Internet access for residential customers, and a retail broadband Internet access for business customers.
+At the wholesale level, the Commission in its assessment has defined a market for wholesale fixed network/broadband access, and a wholesale market for fixed (physical) network infrastructure access.
+167 At the retail level, the Commission has identified a retail market for fixed narrowband, a retail fixed broadband market for tailor-made solutions for large corporations, a retail market for broadband Internet access for residential customers, and a retail broadband Internet access for business customers.
 The approach which the Commission has taken in relation to the defined wholesale markets in the six abuse of dominance cases examined is also largely reflected in the 2014 revised Commission Relevant Market Recommendation.